AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-d365.md

 ### Get the tenant ID {#get-the-tenant-id}

 Follow the instructions [in this page](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id) to find your tenant ID.
-You’ll need this ID during pre-integration setup in the integration tool.
+You'll need this ID during pre-integration setup in the integration tool.

 ## Install Campaign Standard for Microsoft Dynamics 365 {#install-appsource-app}

 To integrate the Dynamics 365 App to your Campaign Standard environment, follow the steps below:

-1. Navigate to the following link: [https://appsource.microsoft.com/en-us/marketplace/apps](https://appsource.microsoft.com/en-us/marketplace/apps) and search for _Adobe Campaign for Dynamics 365_ in the search bar.
+1. Navigate to [Microsoft Business Apps](https://appsource.microsoft.com/en-us/marketplace/apps){target="_blank"} and search for_Adobe Campaign Standard_ in the search bar.
-    Alternatively, you can navigate to this [link](https://appsource.microsoft.com/en-us/product/dynamics-365/adobecampaign.re4snj-a4n7-5t6y-a14br-d5d1b?flightCodes=adobesignhide&tab=Overview)
+    Alternatively, you can navigate to this [link](https://appsource.microsoft.com/en-us/product/dynamics-365/adobe.adobe_campaign_d365?tab=Overview){target="_blank"}.
-    {target="_blank"}.
 1. Follow the instructions to install the app for your Dynamics 365 instance.
 1. Once installed, navigate to your Dynamics 365 instance and sign in as administrator.
 1. Click on the gear icon in the upper right corner and click on **[!UICONTROL Advanced Settings]**.
 In the top banner, click on the drop down next to **[!UICONTROL Settings]**, click on **[!UICONTROL Processes]** under **[!UICONTROL Process Center]**.